While brand awareness refers to a person’s ability to recall a brand when prompted by a specific category or cue, brand association goes beyond that.

 Visuals and Design

-The visual components of a brand, such as the logo, colors, design elements, images, and typeface, are crucial to your brand identity and are powerful tools for building brand association.
+The visual components of your brand — such as your logo, colors, design elements, images, and typeface — are crucial to your brand identity and are powerful tools for building brand association.

-Visual branding is not limited to graphic design.
+Finally, visual branding is not limited to graphic design alone.
 Consider the confectionery brand Toblerone.
-The iconic triangular oblong shape is unique to this brand, and it’s cleverly incorporated into the design of the packaging and the product itself.
+Its iconic triangular, oblong shape is unique to this brand, and it’s cleverly incorporated into the design of the packaging and the product itself.

-Personification — the use of figurative language to give inanimate objects human-like characteristics — is another example of how brands can form brand association.
-Can you remember the iconic “I’m a Mac” campaign by Apple?
+Personification — the use of figurative language to give inanimate objects human-like characteristics — is another example of how brands can foster certain brand associations.

-The clever and memorable campaign showed actors playing two different characters that embodied the personification of a Mac computer and a PC.
+This clever and memorable campaign showed actors depicting two different characters that embodied the personification of a Mac computer and a PC.
 The Mac was young, laid back, stress-free, and cool, while the PC was neurotic, older, and a tad on the stiff side.